GoogleContainerTools/kpt-functions-catalog/functions/go/apply-replacements/README.md

 <!--mdtogo:Short-->

-Invoke the [kustomize replacements] feature as a KRM function.
+Use the [kustomize replacements] feature as a KRM function.

 <!--mdtogo-->